Rutrle/ticket-system/README.md

     <li>add proper documentation</li>
     <li>refactoring, code is messy now; better passing multiple arguments into render_template</li>
     <li>add more things to about page</li>
-    <li>add posibility to upgrade or downgrade user from admin status</li>
 </ul>